Descanonge/fronts-toolbox/docs/algorithms/canny.rst

 normal to the edge at each point by looking at the x and y components of the gradient.
 The edge can be horizontal, vertical, diagonal, or anti-diagonal.

-The central pixel is **not** kept as an edge if the magnitude in the normal or reverse directions are greater than its own.
-The magnitude in that direction is computed by interpolating the values from a selection of the 8 closest neighbors.
+The central pixel is **not** kept if the gradient at neighboring pixels in the normal or reverse directions is greater than its own.
+The gradient in those directions is computed by interpolating the values from a selection of the 8 closest neighbors.

 See the implementation at
 https://github.com/scikit-image/scikit-image/blob/main/skimage/feature/_canny_cy.pyx.